GM3STM/GM3STM_WSJT_fork/README.md

 **FST4** and **FST4W** are designed particularly for the LF and MF bands.
 On these bands their fundamental sensitivities are better than other *WSJT-X* modes with the same sequence lengths, approaching the theoretical limits for their rates of information throughput. **FST4** is optimized for two-way QSOs, while **FST4W** is for quasi-beacon transmissions of **WSPR**-style messages. **FST4** and **FST4W** do not require the strict, independent time synchronization and phase locking of modes like EbNaut.
 # WSJT-X Qt6 Fork

+This project is GM3STM's own beta fork of the original WSJT-X codebase.
+It is an independent, unofficial fork and is not related to, endorsed by, or part of the official WSJT-X release stream.

-This project is a beta fork of WSJT-X that has been ported from Qt5 to Qt6 as the foundation for future modernization work.
+This fork has been ported from Qt5 to Qt6 as the foundation for future modernization work.
 The Qt6 migration is the first major step toward a more modern look and feel in later releases, while keeping the application stable and usable in its current form.

 In addition to the framework migration, this fork includes rig-control integration and stability work to support reliable day-to-day testing and ongoing development.
 The current state of the project should be considered beta software: functional and usable, but still under active refinement as more testing and UI improvements are completed.